samyak0210/ViNet/README.md

-# AViNet: Diving Deep into Audio-Visual Saliency Prediction
+# ViNet: Pushing the limits of Visual Modality for Audio-Visual Saliency Prediction

 This repository contains Pytorch Implementation of ViNet and AViNet.